QualitativeDataRepository/dataverse-previewers/README.md

 If you are interested in adding additional previewers, or in maintaining/enhancing existing ones, contact us at [dataverse-dev@googlegroups.com](mailto:dataverse-dev@googlegroups.com) or work through github to fork/make pull-requests against the repository.

 ### Curl commands to configure these tools with your dataverse instance:

+#### Note: The primary repository for dataverse-previewers is now https://github.com/GlobalDataverseCommunityConsortium/dataverse-previewers.
+At some point, QDR may stop making the previewers available from the https://qualitativedatarepository.github.io/dataverse-previewers/ URLs used below.
+We recommend that you use the instructions available at the GlobalDataverseCommunityConsortium repository for new installations.
+For existing installations, the Dataverse API can be used to list registered externaltools (curl http://localhost:8080/api/admin/externalTools) and then delete relevant tools by id number (e.g. curl -X DELETE http://localhost:8080/api/admin/externalTools/1 ) before installing the tools at the new localtion by running the curl commands at https://github.com/GlobalDataverseCommunityConsortium/dataverse-previewers/blob/master/README.md).

 You should be able to cut/paste any/all of the commands below to run on your Dataverse machine:

 >curl -X POST -H 'Content-type: application/json' http://localhost:8080/api/admin/externalTools -d \\